leggedrobotics/rsl_rl/README.md

 * `Isaac Lab` (built on top of NVIDIA Isaac Sim): https://github.com/isaac-sim/IsaacLab
 * `Legged-Gym` (built on top of NVIDIA Isaac Gym): https://leggedrobotics.github.io/legged_gym/

-We welcome contributions on the community.
+We welcome contributions from the community.
 Please check our contribution guidelines for more information.

 > **Note:** The `algorithms` branch supports additional algorithms (SAC, DDPG, DSAC, and more).
 However, it isn't currently actively maintained.